Is my phone number public on people-search sites?

 Every broker runs its own opt-out gauntlet.
 Most require you to find your own listing, click through a removal form, verify your identity (sometimes by email, sometimes by phone), and wait two to six weeks.
 The forms are intentionally annoying.
 Doing this for 50 sites takes most people 20 to 40 hours spread over several months.
 Our opt-out guide walks through the process site by site.

-Delist.ai submits opt-outs to every supported broker for you, tracks which removals have processed, and re-submits when sites re-list you.
+Delist submits opt-outs to every supported broker for you, tracks which removals have processed, and re-submits when sites re-list you.
 The free exposure scan tells you where you are listed.
 The paid removal service does the submission and verification work.
-The brokers won't stop collecting your number, but we won't stop removing it.
+Data brokers won't stop collecting your number.
+We won't stop chasing it down.

 Either way, you need to know where you are exposed first.
 The free scan gives you that map.